laraadeboye/Kubernetes-tutorial/README.md

 `kubectl get pods`

-To create a new pod in kubernetes with an nginx image:
+To create a new pod in kubernetes with an nginx image: (Useful tip: kubectl run command helps to create a yaml file when we specify the -o yaml flag and redirect it to the name of the file using >)

 `kubectl run nginx --image=nginx --restart=Never`